 However, for many employees of high-growth companies on the path to IPO or exit, exercising options can be financially out of reach.

 What’s more, exercising options becomes more expensive and unaffordable over time as startups explode in value.
-That’s because the higher the 409a valuation of your options is, the more tax you could owe.
+That’s because the higher the 409a valuation (also known as fair market value) of your options is, the more tax you could owe.

 This is where non-recourse financing can help.
 It acts like a cash advance, providing you with funds to exercise your startup stock options without paying out of pocket.